-The Mendocino County lodging industry and the County of Mendocino collaborated to establish the Lodging Business Improvement District (District) in the spring of 2006.5 Ordinance 4170 added the terms of the BID to the Mendocino County Code as Chapter 5.140 to Title 5.
+The Mendocino County lodging industry and the County of Mendocino collaborated to establish the Lodging Business Improvement District (District) in the spring of 2006.
+Ordinance 4170 added the terms of the BID to the Mendocino County Code as Chapter 5.140 to Title 5.
 It created an assessment equal to one percent (1%) of rents paid for transient occupancy, to be collected by lodging for the purpose of County-wide promotion.
 The Ordinance also created a County match of fifty percent (50%) of the total BID assessment.

-Pursuant to Section 5.140.210 to Title 5 of the Mendocino County Code, and as required by the "Parking and Business Improvement Area Law of 1989," the BOS established a five (5) member BID Advisory Board responsible for preparing a BID Annual Report for each fiscal year.6 This report is presented to the BOS for approval approximately ninety (90) days before the start of each fiscal year.
+Pursuant to Section 5.140.210 to Title 5 of the Mendocino County Code, and as required by the "Parking and Business Improvement Area Law of 1989," the BOS established a five (5) member BID Advisory Board responsible for preparing a BID Annual Report for each fiscal year.
+This report is presented to the BOS for approval approximately ninety (90) days before the start of each fiscal year.
 The BOS appoints Advisory Board members based on nominations from the MCTC Board, pursuant to its contract with the County.
-This contract requires MCTC staff and Board to assist in preparing the Report.